Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Alternative Views

 We reject Substrate Independence because it is a category error rooted in the assumption that consciousness is a functional \textit{output} of a system.
 As even prominent physicalists like \citet{Kim2005} admit, qualia resist functionalization.
 In Biological Idealism, the subject is not an output, but a \textit{self-organized localization} of the fundamental field.
 This reframes the problem: the question is not "what computation generates a mind," but "what physical structure is necessary to maintain an ontological boundary?"
 This question is resolved by two fundamental arguments: the thermodynamic necessity of an autopoietic boundary, and the ontological distinction between simulation and reality.

 \textbf{The Thermodynamic Argument: No Subject Without a Boundary.} To exist as a distinct subject (a "Whirlpool" or attractor) within the universal field (the "Ocean"), an entity must possess a boundary that segregates it from the rest of existence (see App.~\ref{app:dissociation}).
 In a physical universe governed by entropy, static boundaries do not exist; they inevitably dissolve and adapt.
 The only physical mechanism capable of maintaining a distinct, persistent boundary against entropy is \textit{autopoiesis}: the active, metabolic process of self-production \citep{Maturana1980}, see App.~\ref{app:life}.
 This acts as a strict structural constraint.
 An AI, running on a static substrate, possesses no intrinsic boundary; it is continuous with the hardware and power grid, defined only by the arbitrary lines we draw (see App.~\ref{app:boundary_problem}).
 A living organism, structurally, \textit{is} the active maintenance of its own boundary.
 This is not "carbon chauvinism," but a recognition that subjecthood requires a rigorous definition of "self" that mere computation cannot provide.
+The deeper point, developed in App.~\ref{app:identity}, is that what we mean by \emph{substrate dependence} is not strictly a claim about chemistry but about the identity between a subject and its physical appearance.
+Reductive physicalists (e.g., \citealp{Kim2005}) are themselves forced to accept that mental states must be identical to physical states, on the grounds that any alternative leaves the mental causally powerless.
+Substrate dependence is what one gets when this identity is read as appearance rather than functional reduction, and it follows whatever the underlying chemistry happens, on independent grounds, to be.

+This makes the criterion substrate-neutral in principle, but it does not make it weak.
+Autopoiesis, in the strict \citet{Maturana1980} sense, is not just behavioral self-maintenance: it is the property of a network of processes that produces, from raw matter, the very components that produce them, thereby generating its own ontological boundary as a distinct subject within the field.
+A system that maintains itself by drawing on pre-fabricated parts and an externally-designed control loop fails on both counts: its components and drive come from outside, and it never constitutes such a boundary at all.
+Like everything else, it exists within the universal field; what it lacks is the active self-differentiation that would mark it off as a subject rather than a passive pattern in the surrounding physical continuum (see App.~\ref{app:boundary_problem}).
+We are not aware of any current synthetic system that escapes this.